-The figure depicts the development of the mean country-year and country-industry-year-specific EMTRs calculated in 5.
+The figure depicts the development of the mean country-year and country-industry-year-specific EMTRs calculated in Section 5.
 The grey dots represent the mean country-industry-year-specific EMTRs across countries for each year.
 The black dots that are connected by black lines represent the mean country-year-specific EMTRs across countries for each year.
 Calculations are based on a sample of 75,126 observations.

-Figure 2: DISTRIBUTION OF DEVIATIONS FROM THE COUNTRY-YEAR EMTRs from EMTR measures where this heterogeneity is neglected.
+Figure 2: DISTRIBUTION OF DEVIATIONS FROM THE COUNTRY-YEAR EMTRs financing and asset weights does not lead to a large structural deviation from EMTR measures where this heterogeneity is neglected.
 In other words, the finding suggests that the magnitude in the country-industry-specific EMTRs is mainly determined by the national tax code and only to a comparably smaller part by the country-industry-specific characteristics.
+This finding can be confirmed by performing a simple linear regression of $EMTR{cit}$ on country-year fixed effects.
+These fixed effects reflect the margin at which changes to the tax code impact the $EMTR{cit}$ .
+Keeping in mind that the financing and asset structures are time-constant, the $R^2$ of such a regression can be interpreted as the share in variance of the $EMTR{cit}$ that is attributable to national tax codes.
+Performing such a regression yields a high adjusted $R^2$ of 83.4%.

 The figure depicts the distribution of the differences between country-industry-year-specific and country-year-specific EMTRs calculated in Section 5.
-The distribution is calculated based on 75,126 observations using a triangle kernel with a bandwidth of 0.0022.
+The distribution is calculated based on 75,126 observations using a triangle kernel with a bandwidth of 0.0005.